Piggybacking (Internet access): Views

 The policy analyst Timothy B. Lee (not to be confused with Tim Berners-Lee) writes in the International Herald Tribune that the ubiquity of open wireless points is something to celebrate.
 He says that borrowing a neighbour's Wi-Fi is like sharing a cup of sugar, and leaving a network open is just being a good neighbour.

 Techdirt blogger Mike Masnick responded to an article in Time Magazine to express his disagreement with why a man was arrested for piggybacking a cafe's wireless medium.
 The man had been charged with breaking Title 18, Part 1, Chapter 47, of the United States Code, which states and includes anyone who "intentionally accesses a computer without authorization or exceeds authorized access."
 The writer himself is not sure what that title really means or how it applies to contemporary society since the code was established regarding computers and their networks during the Cold War era.

 In the technical legality of the matter, Masnick believes the code was not broken because the access point owner did not secure the device specifically for authorized users.
 Therefore the device was implicitly placed into a status of "authorized."
 Lev Grossman, with Time Magazine, is on the side of most specialist and consumers, who believe the fault, if there is any, is mostly that of the network's host or owner.

 An analogy commonly used in this arena of debate equates wireless signal piggybacking with entering a house with an open door.
 Both are supposed to be equatable, but the analogy is tricky, as it does not take into account unique differences regarding the two items in reference, which ultimately leave the analogy flawed.

-The key to the flaw in the analogy is that with an unprotected access point the default status is for all users to be authorized.
-An access point is an active device which initiates the announcement of its services and if setup securely allows or denies authorization by its visitors.
+The key to the flaw in the analogy is that with an unprotected access point, the default status is for all users to be authorized.
+An access point is an active device that initiates the announcement of its services and, if setup securely allows or denies authorization by its visitors.

 A house door, on the other hand, has physical attributes that distinguish access to the house as authorized or unauthorized by its owner.
 Even with an open house door, it is plain whether one has been invited to that house by its owner and if entrance will be authorized or denied.
 A house owner's door is passive but has an owner who knows the risks of leaving their door open and house unprotected in the absence of the gate keeping presence.
 Equally, wireless access point owners should be aware that security risks exist when they leave their network unprotected.
 In that scenario, the owner has made the decision to allow the gatekeeper or access point to authorize all who attempt to connect because the gatekeeper was not told whom not to let in.